 Suzanna Schmeelk

-Dr. Schmeelk also spent over 10 years teaching and as a visiting researcher in STEAM (Science, Technology, Engineering, Arts, and Mathematics) at numerous organizations (Rutgers University, Pace University, University of Maryland Global Campus, Cooper Union, Touro University, University of California at Berkeley, Columbia University, New York University, Parsons School of Design, and The New York Academy of Science).
+In addition to her industry expertise, Dr. Schmeelk has spent more than two decades teaching and conducting research in STEAM (Science, Technology, Engineering, Arts, and Mathematics) across a wide range of academic institutions.
+Her affiliations include Rutgers University, Pace University, University of Maryland Global Campus, Cooper Union, Touro University, University of California, Berkeley, Columbia University, New York University, Parsons School of Design, and The New York Academy of Sciences.

-Dr. Schmeelk also holds three state certificates in different aspects of Cybersecurity from Carnegie Mellon University, Stanford University, and New York University along with industry certifications.
+Complementing her academic achievements, Dr. Schmeelk has earned state-level certificates in cybersecurity from Carnegie Mellon University, Stanford University, and New York University, along with multiple industry-recognized certifications.

 Research Interests